Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Introduction

-We see an opportunity to build a programming framework that bridges video processing and geospatial video analytics.
-Specifically, given that users constructing workflows on geospatial videos are typically interested in the time and location where such videos are taken, we should exploit the metadata stored in geospatial videos to optimize such workflows.
-For instance, a car is at $(1810.39,1221.71,0.90)$ in the Boston Seaport map, which is at an intersection, at 2:33:59.112 PM of September 18, 2018.
-Each object inside a video captures a real-world object; therefore, this object also {\em inherits physical behavior} that its real-world counterpart would have had.
-For example, when users look for a car at a road intersection, we know that a road intersection need to be visible in the video frames that the car of interest is visible; therefore, video frames without a visible road intersection, determined with geospatial metadata, need not be processed with expensive ML functions.
-We leverage this already existing geospatial metadata, the {\em inherited physical behaviors}, and users' queries to speed up video processing.
+We aim to build a programming framework that bridges video processing and geospatial video analytics.
+Specifically, as users constructing workflows on geospatial videos are typically interested in the time and location where such videos are taken, and such information is often stored as video metadata, we exploit that to optimize such workflows.
+Objects captured in videos inherit the physical behavior of real-world objects.
+For example, when users look for a car at a road intersection, the intersection must be visible in the video frames that the car of interest is visible; therefore, video frames without a visible intersection, which can be determined using geospatial metadata, can be skipped during query processing.
+We leverage such existing geospatial metadata, the {\em inherited physical behaviors}, and users' queries to speed up video processing.